Supreme Court of the Soviet Union: Stalin era

-Post-Stalin Era
+Post-Stalin era

-During De-Stalinization, Soviet criminal law from the Stalin Era was revised, including the elimination of harsh penalties for labor infractions, abortion, and petty theft.
+During de-Stalinization, Soviet criminal law from the Stalin era was revised, including the elimination of harsh penalties for labor infractions, abortion, and petty theft.
 In 1957, Khrushchev with an agenda of decentralisation of governmental authority, eliminated the appellate jurisdiction the USSR Supreme Court had over other courts.
-Instead of the Supreme Court being allowed review case decisions from any court, it was reduced to its most basic role outlined in the 1936 Constitution, of supervising whether decisions taken by Republic Supreme Courts conflicted with Soviet law.
+Instead of the Supreme Court being allowed review case decisions from any court, it was reduced to its most basic role outlined in the 1936 Constitution, of supervising whether decisions taken by republic level supreme courts conflicted with Soviet law.
 The diminished work of the USSR Supreme Court called for it to be reduced in size.
 Thus, in the same year of 1957, the Supreme Court was reconstituted with 12 judges, which included the chief justice and his two deputies; the Supreme Court could be expanded, reconstituted, and reduced in size by vote of the Supreme Soviet of the Soviet Union.
 Potential nominees had to pass the scrutiny of the Chairman of the Supreme Court and the Minister of Justice.
 Later in 1962, the Court instituted a Scientific Advisory Council, which introduced legal scholars into the process of formulating judicial directives as consultants.

-Gorbachev Era
+Gorbachev era

 Gorbachev's policies of reform allowed for the press and jurists to expose the abuses in the Soviet administration of justice.
 This was to also to start a movement for judicial reform.
 The USSR Supreme Court contributed to the legitimisation of Gorbachev's reforms, not just purely in justice, as it played a role in reintroducing the arts that Stalin once repressed.
 Additionally, political leaders whom were initially purged or condemned by the Soviet Union, were revived by Supreme Court investigations.
 Most notably, it found that Bukharin's ruling was no longer law.
-From 1985 to 1987, the USSR Supreme Court rehabilitated 240 people from the Stalin Era.
+From 1985 to 1987, the USSR Supreme Court rehabilitated 240 people from the Stalin era.

 It was proposed that the constitutional functions of the USSR Supreme Court would be returned, chiefly in relation to the instructions and directives of bureaucratic agencies.
 This was not a new, as it was previously in discussion for the 1977 Constitution of the Soviet Union.

 Dissolution of the Supreme Court of the Soviet Union

 After the dissolution of the Soviet Union, the Presidium of the Supreme Soviet of the RSFSR created a resolution on December 28, 1991, which was to abolish the Supreme Court of the Soviet Union by January 2, 1992.
 This was part of the policy to abolish the remaining organs of the Soviet Union.

-The successor institution of the Supreme Court of the Soviet Union became the Supreme Court of the RSFSR.
+The successor institution of the Supreme Court of the Soviet Union became both the Economic Court of the Commonwealth of Independent States and the Supreme Court of the RSFSR within the Russian territory.
 Liquidation commissions were established as part of this process to facilitate the Supreme Court's abolition.
 The final act dismissed employees of the Supreme Court.